Lovely Momhood

 While some of these indoor activities require special materials, some others require nothing at all.

-As we go through these indoor activities for kids, I will share with your creative ways you can come up with materials you already have around the house.
-If you don’t have the necessary materials, I will also share with you how you can either make it yourself of purchase it online from Amazon.
+As we go through these indoor activities for kids, I will share creative ways you can use materials you already have around the house.
+If you don’t have the necessary materials, I will also share how you can either make them yourself or purchase them online from Amazon.

-Make sure you save, pin, or bookmark this page so that you can use it as reference when you need backup!
+Please save, pin, or bookmark this page so that you can refer to it when you need backup!

 * This post contains affiliate links.
 Click here for more info.